Generative Meta-Learning for Zero-Shot Relation Triplet Extraction: Methodology

-\textbf{Definition 2} (\emph{Zero-shot Relation Triplet Extraction (ZeroRTE)}) Given a seen dataset $D_S$ and an unseen dataset $D_U$ that are originally split from the full dataset $D=(S,T,R)$, where $S$ represents the input sentences, $T$ denotes the relation triplets, and $R$ is the predefined relation set, the goal of ZeroRTE is to extract triplets $T_U$ in $D_U$ by learning knowledge from $D_S$.
-In the zero-shot setting, the seen relation set $R_S$ =\{$r_{1}$, ..., $r_{|n|}$\} is disjoint with the unseen relation set $R_U$ =\{$r_{1}$, ..., $r_{|m|}$\}, i.e., $R_S \cap R_u = \emptyset$, where $n$ and $m$ are the size of seen and unseen label sets respectively.
+\textbf{Definition 2} (\textbf{ZeroRTE}) Given a seen dataset $D_S$ and an unseen dataset $D_U$, the goal of ZeroRTE is to extract triplets $T_U$ in $D_U$ by learning knowledge from $D_S$.
+In the zero-shot setting, the seen relation set $R_S$ =\{$r_{1}$, ..., $r_{|n|}$\} is disjoint with the unseen relation set $R_U$ =\{$r_{n+1}$, ..., $r_{|n+m|}$\}, i.e., $R_S \cap R_u = \emptyset$, where $n$ and $m$ are the sizes of the seen and unseen relations, respectively.